loopbackio/loopback-next/packages/openapi-v2/README.md

 This package contains:

 - Decorators that describe LoopBack artifacts as OpenAPI v2 (Swagger) metadata.
-- Utilities that tranfer LoopBack metadata to OpenAPI v2 (Swagger) swagger specifications.
+- Utilities that transfer LoopBack metadata to OpenAPI v2 (Swagger) swagger specifications.

 ## Overview